PurdueElectricRacing/BMS_Slave/README.md

 ### _**task_VSTACK()**_

 `task_VSTACK` is, quite possibly, the most imporatant task the slave module runs.
 This is due to the fact that the job of the task is to monitor cell voltages and raise error flags when a parameter is violated.
 It does this via the `SPI` communication protocol which communicates with an `LTC6811-2 BMIC`.
 The datasheet for this part can be found [here](https://www.analog.com/media/en/technical-documentation/data-sheets/68111fb.pdf).
-There are a few major things completed by this function.
-First, the funciton begins commmunication with the BMIC by bringing the chip out of standby state.
-Then, it writes the configuration registers for over/under-volt testing by sending the chip a `WRCFGA` command.
-This is done through the `init_LTC6811()` function.
-Following the initialization period, the slave module and the BMIC enter a loop of back and forth communication.
-First, the slave module sends a broadcast command teslling the BIMC to poll cells 1 and 7 for conversion.
-This is done to ensure that the multiplexer on the BMIC has time to settle prior to reading all cells.
-After waiting for a specified amount of time (given in the datasheet), the BMICs are instructed to measure all cells using the `ADCV` command.
-This command is given in broadcast mode so that both BMICs on the board will do complete the requested polling.
-Following the cell polling, the cell block registers are read one by one to gather cell voltages.
-This command is issued in address mode as each block needs to be read individually.
-Following the reading of the cells, diagnostics are performed every 10 cycles.
-The diagnostics are run using both the `RDSTATB` and `ADOW` commands.
-The `RDSTATB` requests the values in the status b register group.
-In this group are values telling whether or not each cell has over/under-volted during operation.
-Also, the group contains a value telling whether or not the multiplexer has faulted.
-Using these two sets of values, most faults with the BMS slave can be determined.
-The `ADOW` command is used to determine if there is an open wire anywhere in the system.
-If there is, the voltages should be marked as unknown, and an error must occur.
-In essence, `task_VSTACK` simply requests voltages from the BMIC, stores those voltages, and checks for faults in the system.
-All other processing (such as sending over CAN and the actual generation of fault flags) is done elsewhere.
+The task follows a very logical set of steps during operation.
+These steps are as follows:

+1. [B] The task initializes communication with the `BMIC` by pulsing the enable line.
+2. [B] The slave module writes cell over/undervoltage values using the `WRCFGA` command.
+3. [B] The `BMIC` enters a conversion mode in which cells 1 to 7 are polled for conversion.

+> Not all cells are measured in this pass.
+The reasoning for this is to allow the multiplexer to settle prior to polling *all* cells.
+This note can be found in the applications sectinon of the datasheet.

+4. The slave module waits for a set amount of microseconds according to the poll rate (typically 7 kHz) for the mux to settle.
+5. [B] The `BMIC` enters a conversion mode in which *all* cells are polled for conversion.

+> B means the command is sent in broadcast mode.
+A means the command is sent in address mode.
+The difference between the two modes can be found in the datasheet.

+6. [A] The slave module requests the voltage register groups and saves the data for processing.
+7. Every 10 cycles of the task runs diagnostics.
+These diagnostics can be found in the datasheet.

+> All other processing (such as sending over CAN and the actual generation of fault flags) is done elsewhere.

 ### _**task_txCan()**_